University of Cuenca: History

 In 1868 the chairs of Industrial Chemistry, Botany, Zoology, Geology, Engineering, Lithography and Engraving were created under the leadership of German professors.
 As a result of this, the Faculty of Sciences was created in 1890.
-On May 24, 1882, the Public Library of Azuay is founded at the University.
+On May 24, 1882, the Public Library of Azuay is founded at the university.
 In 1897, after the Liberal Revolution, the then University Corporation of Azuay was recognized as the University of Azuay.

 In 1919 the first student representation in the university was created.
 In 1925 the Public Library of Azuay takes the name of "Juan Bautista Vázquez".
 Later on 1926 the university was renamed as the University of Cuenca.

 In 1935 the Higher School of Mines was created and four years later, the Faculty of Mathematical and Physical Sciences with the School of Civil Engineering.

 Under the rector of Carlos Cueva Tamariz the Faculty of Philosophy, Letters and Education Sciences was founded in 1952, followed a year later by the School of Industrial Chemistry, now School of Chemical Engineering.

 In 1958 Cueva founded the School of Architecture and Urbanism and three years later the School of Economic Sciences.
 Cueva Tamariz retired in 1966 leaving a modern and renovated university.
 Two years after his retirement, the School of Nursing and Social Work was founded.

 In 1970 the President of the Republic, José María Velasco Ibarra closed all state universities until 1971.

 After the reopening, the University created the schools of Business Administration in 1971, of Electrical Engineering the following year, of Sociology in 1975, and those of Medical Technology, Agronomic Engineering and Veterinary Medicine in 1979.

 In the decade of the 80s the schools of Superior Accounting, Physical Education and Visual Arts were opened.

+In 2021, Dr. María Augusta Hermida Palacios became the first woman rector of the university.